 As we embarked on our flexitarian journey, choosing organic has been paramount.
 Organic farmers ensure that animals get plenty of space and outdoor time but also are fed proper GM-free food.
 Routine antibiotics are also forbidden.
 Organic food is not only better for our health, the environment and animal welfare, it also tastes better as it is free of additives.
 The animals have been able to enjoy roaming in the fresh air.

 To keep organised before the Christmas madness starts, I like ordering an organic vegetable box and turkey in advance.
-Last week, we were delighted to receive an organic Christmas box from Eversfield Organic farm in Devon.
+Last week, we were delighted to receive an organic Christmas box from Eversfield Organic Farm in Devon.

 Our box included organic Christmas vegetables (potatoes, carrots, Brussels sprouts, red cabbage, swede, parsnips, onions and garlic) alongside a selection of organic cheeses, olives, chutneys, crackers, pâté and charcuterie.
-To try it out, we had a little pre-christmas feast.
+To try it out, we had a little pre-Christmas feast.
 The vegetables were really fresh, while the creamy organic cheeses certainly had a lot of character.
 The vegetarian chestnut mushroom pâté, olives and crackers made scrumptious vegetarian nibbles.

 I hate waste and I am glad everything was suitably packaged.
 All the vegetables came in paper bags.
 Recyclable ice packs enable the chilled food to be kept cold for transport.
-I was able to recycle or re-use all the packaging.
+I was able to recycle or reuse all the packaging.
 I even left the insulating wool layers in the garden for the wildlife to enjoy.

-Eversfield Organic was awarded organic status in 2004, after its new owner Mark spent 2 years planting trees and regenerating the soil impoverished by years of intensive farming.
+Eversfield Organic was awarded organic status in 2004 after its new owner Mark spent 2 years planting trees and regenerating the soil impoverished by years of intensive farming.
 Working with the Rare Breeds Survival Trust, Mark began rearing his own herd of native Aberdeen Angus cattle, fed on a 100% pasture diet.
-This means animals feed on grasses and wildflower alone, never grain.
+This means animals feed on grasses and wildflowers alone, never grain.
 Mark also introduced a flock of grass-fed sheep to keep the meadows mown, and organic pigs were kept busy clearing scrub from the farm’s woodland.